musaffa/polymorphic_constraints/README.md

 It uses triggers to enforce the constraints.
 It enforces constraints on `insert`, `update` and `delete`. `update` and `delete` constraints works like the `:restrict` option of foreign key.

+## Support

 It supports the following adapters:

 * sqlite3
 * postgresql
 * mysql2

+Supported platforms:

+* Ruby versions - 1.9.3, 2.0, 2.1 or greater
+* Rails versions - 3.1, 3.2, 4.0, 4.1 or greater

+(let me know if it works on lesser rails versions)

 ## Installation